 The main disadvantages of revolving credit facilities are that they attract higher interest rates, and will often involve a smaller amount than a traditional term loan for example.
 Borrowers also have to pay a commitment fee for the convenience of having the facility in place, even when there is no balance outstanding.

-Due to the higher interest rates and commitment fees associated with revolving credit facilities, they are at best most suitable as a short-term finance solution.
+Due to the higher interest rates and commitment fees associated with revolving credit facilities, they are at best most suitable as a short to medium term finance solution.

 Making the right decision

-Even for more experienced business owners, making the decision as to which type of finance best suits their business needs can be daunting.
-Past and present business performance plays a major role in what types of finance they will have access to, whether or not security is required to secure loan finance, and the interest rates that will be applied.
+Even for the most experienced of business, making the decision as to which type of finance best suits their business needs can be daunting.
+Past and present business performance plays a major role in what types of finance they will have access to, whether security is available to to secure loan finance, and the interest rates that will be applied.